-Experts recommend that sterilized, air-tight, and undamaged food containers be used, preferably glass jars with transparent, thick walls.
+Experts recommend that sterilized, airtight, and undamaged food containers are used, preferably glass jars with transparent, thick walls.
 Mason jars are excellent candidates for this task.
 They can hold up very well to the heating process and are reliable airtight containers.

-Here are some of those factors that are harmful to homemade canned food:
+Here are some of the factors that are harmful to homemade canned food:

 - Oxygen.
 Oxygen must be removed and kept away when preserving food because it allows bacteria to thrive.
-Think about the usual food products you buy from grocery stores like cheese, pickle jars, or beef jerky.
+Think about the food you buy from grocery stores, like cheese, pickle jars, or beef jerky.
 All of them are sealed so that oxygen is removed from the packaging.

 - Humidity.
 Make sure that you completely seal your food containers.
 Otherwise, moisture may develop inside and completely ruin your food.
 Moisture outside the containers isn’t good because it can compromise the quality of the container itself.

 - Inconsistent temperature.
-Make sure that your homemade canned food isn’t exposed to frequent and drastic changes in temperature.
+Ensure that your homemade canned food isn’t exposed to frequent and drastic changes in temperature.
 Fluctuations in temperature can spoil food and affect your container’s integrity, particularly the seal.
-Once your seal and container are damaged, the food inside is no longer safe to eat.
+Once your seal and container are damaged, the food inside is no longer safe.

 - Foreign bodies.
 These include insects, a strand of hair, or any object that isn’t supposed to be in your food.
 Always check your food and containers before sealing.
 Foreign objects are unsanitary and will make your food inedible once they get in contact with it.

 - Bacteria.
-This problem is the end product of most of the items on this list.
-In one way or another, all of them allow bacteria to grow and flourish in food.
-Remember that proper food preparation should kill bacteria, and proper storage must be able to keep bacteria from growing.
+This problem is the end product of most items on this list.
+In one way or another, they allow bacteria to grow and flourish in food.
+Remember that food preparation should kill bacteria, and proper storage must keep bacteria from growing.

 Dangers of Improper Storage of Homemade Canned Food

 Improper storage of homemade canned food has a lot of grave consequences.
 It can affect the quality and nutritional value of your food.
-It can also promote foodborne illnesses caused by the growth of harmful microorganisms and bacteria.
+It can also promote foodborne illnesses caused by harmful microorganisms and bacteria growth.